lupyuen/nuttx-sg2000/README.md

 TODO: Boot with U-Boot + Linux on MicroSD: https://github.com/Fishwaldo/sophgo-sg200x-debian/releases

-We pick the Latest Release: https://github.com/Fishwaldo/sophgo-sg200x-debian/releases/tag/v1.1.0
+We pick the Latest Release for Duo S: https://github.com/Fishwaldo/sophgo-sg200x-debian/releases/download/v1.1.0/duos_sd.img.lz4

 TODO: Get the eMMC Version with U-Boot preinstalled.
 But flashing the eMMC only works on Windows.
 Sigh